Business rates online forms

 • Direct Debit mandate (please complete this form if you would like to pay your business rates by Direct Debit)

-• Mandatory/Discretionary rate relief application - online forms currently unavailable, but please go to Reliefs and Reduction where a form can be downloaded and printed.
+• Mandatory rate relief - online form currently unavailable, but please go to Reliefs and Reduction page where a form can be downloaded and printed.

 • Occupation (please complete this form if you need to advise the Council that you are responsible for a commercial property in this borough)